PopulationStatistics/popdata/README.md

 Sys.setenv("CHROMOTE_CHROME" = "C:\\Program Files\\BraveSoftware\\Brave-Browser\\Application/brave.exe")
 ```

+On Windows, if you can download or already have `chrome` installed, it’s
+much easier to use it since no setup is required (i.e no environment to
+set).

-If you set your environment that way (using `Sys.setenv`), you will need
+When you set your environment `Sys.setenv`, you will need to do it each
-to do it each time you restart `R`.
-One way to have it stored
+time you restart `R`.
+One way to have it stored permanently is to use
-permanently is to use your `.Renviron` file and add the following entry:
+your `.Renviron` file and add the following entry:

 ``` r
 CHROMOTE_CHROME="/usr/bin/brave"